-1.3.1.3 Table 1 describes which trackside and onboard system versions are managed by this guideline.
+1.3.1.1 Table 1 describes which trackside and onboard system versions are managed by this guideline.
 It also describes in which guidelines other system version combinations are managed.

 Trackside System Version

 Onboard System Version 1.Y 2.Y

-1.Y This guideline To be defined
+1.Y ESG_71 Not applicable

-2.Y This guideline To be defined
+2.Y ESG_71 This guideline